jhalliday/internprojects/README.md

 For summer 2023 we expect to be operating entirely online, with interviews and subsequent project supervision taking place without physical contact.
 Depending on circumstances, there may also be the option of working from our Newcastle office.

-Deadline for applications: 12 noon, Monday 6th March, 2023.
+Deadline for applications: 12 noon, Friday 24th February, 2023.